zilishen/documentation/content/nms/adm/about/template-reference.md

 ## Overview

-The App Delivery Manager (ADM) implementation of [GO Templates](https://pkg.go.dev/text/template) includes a set of utility functions and variables to assist template writers in extending or enhancing the built-in templates that ship with the product.
+The App Delivery Manager implementation of [GO Templates](https://pkg.go.dev/text/template) includes a set of utility functions and variables to assist template writers in extending or enhancing the built-in templates that ship with the product.
 These enhancements are described below.

 ---